-UCC is a comprehensive university offering programmes from Level 8-10 on the National Framework of Oualifications.
-Our Connected Curriculum emphasises a diverse teaching and learning approach exposing learners to experiential, research-based teaching and that nurtures learning the holistic development of learners and enables life-long, life-wide and life-deep learning.
+UCC is a comprehensive university offering programmes from Level 8-10 on the National Framework of Qualifications.
+Our Connected Curriculum emphasises a diverse teaching and learning approach exposing learners to experiential, research-based teaching and learning that nurtures the holistic development of learners and enables life-long, life-wide and life-deep learning.